-The Superintendent shallmust assess compaction for each lot based on an arranged random sampling of test locations for in-situ dry density testing in line with the following diagram.
-The intention is that one in every three density tests shallmust be positioned against the inner line of the kerb and channel on either side.
-This arrangement shallmust be repeated or truncated as appropriate depending on the number of tests required per lot.
+The Superintendent must assess compaction for each lot based on arranged test locations for in-situ dry density testing in line with the following diagram.
+The intention is that one in every three density tests must be positioned against the inner line of the kerb and channel on either side.
+This arrangement must be repeated or truncated as appropriate depending on the number of tests required per lot.

-Similar arrangement shallmust be adopted for roads with no kerb and channel or edge constraint, with the test locations at the edge shifted to the OWP position.
+Similar arrangement must be adopted for roads with no kerb and channel or edge constraint, with the test locations at the edge shifted to the OWP position.
 A random arrangement for test locations at intersection is acceptable, provided that one in every three density test is positioned along the inner kerb and channel / edge line.

-The Contractor shallmust arrange for testing to assess compaction on the basis of a pro rata testing frequency of 10 tests per 5,000-sq-m with a minimum of three tests per lot, and present the results to the Superintendent for approval.
+The Contractor must arrange for testing to assess compaction on the basis of a pro rata testing frequency of 10 tests per 5,000sqm with a minimum of three tests per lot.

-The elastic rebound deflection shallmust be taken as the maximum deflection in accordance with Test Method Q701 utilising the Benkelman Beam or equivalent.
-The average maximum deflection for any lot shallmust not exceed 1.0-mm, and the co-efficient of variation (CV) in recorded deflections shallmust not exceed 30% per cent
+The elastic rebound deflection must be taken as the maximum deflection in accordance with Test Method Q701 utilising the Benkelman Beam or equivalent.
+The average maximum deflection for any lot must not exceed 1mm, and the co-efficient of variation (CV) in recorded deflections must not exceed 30%.

-(3) Measurements shallmust be taken at the rate of 4 per 1,000-square-metres, with a minimum of ten measurements per lot.
+Measurements must be taken at the rate of 4 per 1,000sqm, with a minimum of ten measurements per lot.

-Proof rolling shallmust be undertaken with the use of a single drive axle truck with an rear single axle/dual wheels load of 8.2-t or tandem rear axle/dual wheels carrying a load of 13.8t.
-Proof rolling must covering all lanes of the carriage way including parking bays and must show having no evident movement.
+Proof rolling must be undertaken with the use of a single drive axle truck with a rear single axle/dual wheels load of 8.2t or tandem rear axle/dual wheels carrying a load of 13.8t.
+Proof rolling cover all lanes of the carriage way including parking bays and must show no evident movement.

-Relative compaction
+(3) Relative compaction

-The relative compaction of pavement material at each location tested for in-situ dry density shallmust be calculated in accordance with AS 1289.5.4.1 as follows:
+The relative compaction of pavement material at each location tested for in-situ dry density must be calculated

-Note-the comparative dry density shallmust be the maximum dry density determined in the laboratory.
+Note-the comparative dry density must be the maximum dry density determined in the laboratory.